What is Changing in PMP Exam from 2020

 But if you want to use study brain-friendly techniques that cut down efforts by half and double the effectiveness (and confidence!), I recommend joining my mailing list to get updates about the PMP Exam.

-Lastly, share this article in your network so PMP students can know what exactly is changing in PMP exam this year and plan their exam accordingly.
+Lastly, share this article in your network so PMP students can know what exactly is changing in the PMP exam this year and plan their exam accordingly.

 Cheers and all the best!

 PS – Write to me at email@example.com about the biggest blocker you have on the way of your PMP goal and I’ll help you get past it.

 We would also like to hear what you feel about the topic we discussed today.
 Your feedback is very important to us.
 Feel free to drop your comments and recommendations.
 If you have a contrary opinion, you can drop that too.

 You can also join our Facebook Page CRMNigeria for more updates.
 You can do that by clicking on the link or searching for our page on Facebook.